Graphic of a newspaper with title The Great Resignation and text "track jobs changes"

 • Highlight the buyer preferences and tailor your outreach accordingly.
 The buyer's preferences at their former company are likely to transfer to their role at the new company.
 And you/your team already have this historical information.

 1. Gather and analyze intent data to help your old buyer adjust to the new workplace.
-Presenting insights on who wields power in the buyer's division of the new company and who they need to build close ties with to make a smooth transition will be of great help.
-If the insights you provide help the buyer build a power structure that allows them to thrive in the new company, they will be forever indebted to you.
+Presenting insights on who wields power in the buyer's new division — and who they need to align with to make a smooth transition — helps you build goodwill and deepen the relationship.
+If the insights you provide help the buyer get oriented and land well in their new role, you become a trusted resource before the formal sales conversation even starts.

 New buyer, existing company

-Having a new buyer take the reins of buying decisions at a company that’s your existing customer is more complicated (especially if the new buyer is coming from a company serviced by a competitor.)
+A buyer transition at an existing customer account is more complicated (especially if the new buyer is coming from a company serviced by a competitor.)

-To retain the account, you need to leverage intent and relationship data to launch a re-selling (or “churn prevention”) campaign to keep/win critical stakeholders to your side.
-Your strategy, or rather my preferred approach, has always been:
+To retain the account, put intent and relationship data to work to launch a re-selling (or “churn prevention”) campaign to keep/win critical stakeholders to your side.
+Here's the approach that works:

 1. Get alerts when a new decision-maker (or influencer) joins your customer account.
-Reach out on time to introduce yourself and welcome them to the team can help you make a good first impression.
-It also opens for conversations to share what you’ve been helping their team with, discover what their new objectives are, and how you can help.
+Reach out early to introduce yourself and welcome them.
+That conversation opens the door to share what you've been doing with their team, learn their new priorities, and establish your value before any formal review begins.

-2. Leverage relationship data to solidify your relationship with the existing team that you’ve been working with.
+2. Use relationship data to strengthen your standing with the existing team.
 The new buyer may want to shake things up when they join.
 But having their new team on your side is a great way to backup any ROI conversations on your product.

 3. Use intent data to know the new buyer’s interest (that they might not be telling you).
 You should thoroughly analyze the new buyer's behavior to determine how they intend to make their evaluation and buying decision.